 Books for 8-13 year olds and Teen Readers

-In addition to her novels for adults, Baggott has published seven novels for younger readers, aged 8 to 13, including award-winners and critics’ favorites, under her own name and pen name N.E.
-Bode.
-Her new young adult novel, The Infinity of You & Me — under J.Q.
-Coyle, her joint pen name with author Quinn Dalton — was published this fall.
+In addition to her novels for adults, Baggott has published seven novels for younger readers, aged 8 to 13 and for teens, including award-winners and critics’ favorites, under her own name and pen names N.E.
+Bode and J.Q.
+Coyle — a joint pen name with novelist, Quinn Dalton.

 The Pure Trilogy is a cross-over title popular with teens, winning the ALA Alex Award, but it was technically published as an adult novel so you can find it here.

 The Anybodies, HarperCollins

 The first installment of The Anybodies Trilogy which follows the adventures of a young girl in the tradition of magical realism.

 “Potter-style magic meets Snicket-y irreverence …” – People Magazine